Tencent/spring-cloud-tencent/README.md

 ### How to Introduce Dependency

-Add the following configurations n dependencyManagement, then add the dependencies you need.
+Add the following configurations in dependencyManagement, then add the dependencies you need.
+At the same time, you need to pay attention to the Spring Cloud version corresponding to Spring Cloud Tencent, and then the corresponding Spring Boot version.
+For example, Spring Cloud Tencent's 1.0.1.Hoxton.SR9 corresponds to the Spring Cloud Hoxton version and requires Spring Boot 2.3.x.

 ````
     <dependencyManagement>